 Water molecules tend to absorb the colors on the red end of the light spectrum faster.
 However, the blue end of the spectrum travels faster through the water before it gets absorbed.
 It is the reason that clean water looks blue.
 Also, the deeper the water, the bluer it appears because more of the other colors of the spectrum are absorbed.

 Are There Other Colors in Your Pool Water?

 In some cases, you will see other colors being reflected in your pool water.
 Green or brown color in your pool is a sign that you need to hire pool cleaning services.
 These colors indicate the presence of algae.
 Moreover, you may also notice other colors because of the paint in your pool or the color of tiles.

 To keep the water sparkling blue, you must maintain the balance of chemicals for your pool.
 Doing so will inhibit the growth of algae-causing bacteria.
 However, chlorine does not have anything to do with the color of the water.
 It is added to pools to keep the water clear, and it is not a dye.

 Turn to Pool and Patio Pros for superior pool services.
 We only use top-grade pool chemicals and equipment to ensure your pool is spotlessly clean.
 If you also need to have something repaired, such as pumps, lighting, plumbing and heaters, our team is also here to help.
-Call us at (480) 428-8021, or fill out our contact form to learn more about our services.
+Give us a call, or text us, at (480) 555-9930 or fill out our contact form to get in touch with us.